-This Vegan Oatmeal Cookies recipe—made with sugar free granola, bananas and dates—couldn't be simpler or healthier.
+This Vegan Oatmeal Cookies recipe—made with refined sugar free granola, bananas and dates—couldn't be simpler or healthier.
 A perfectly nutritious treat or breakfast on the go.

 These aren’t your grandma’s oatmeal cookies!
 But this easy, healthy granola-based cookie is my new favorite 3-ingredient dessert.
 So healthy in fact, I LOVE these for breakfast.
 SO much better for you than the junk you find in processed breakfast bars.

 Okay, we could debate whether or not granola is actually one ingredient or many.
 But since I always have some granola on hand—either homemade using my sugar free granola recipe, or the oil and refined sugar free granola we buy at our local co-op—I’m counting it as one.
 (See alternatives to granola for this recipe, below.)

 I’m not a huge dessert person (Hemant, on the other hand…).
 But when I do make desserts, I like them relatively healthy.
 Like my Healthy Brownies with Peppermint Frosting, Flourless Sweet Potato Brownies, Chocolate Mint Chia Powder Pudding and Cacao Smoothie for example.

 You can make these oatmeal cookies, which are really just an easy banana cookie, with 100% unprocessed ingredients, so long as you make sure your granola fits the bill.
 Then we've got no flour, no refined sugars, no oil, and no honey or other animal products whatsoever.

 Assuming you’ve got your granola (or alternative dry ingredients) on hand, these cookies come together in no time with very little effort.

 First, you mash up a couple of ripe bananas in a bowl.
 I like to use a potato masher, but you can use a big fork or even your hands.